 - School trips are organized by teachers to enrich the education program.
-Outings may include visits to a museum or participation in special events. - In order to participate in these events children must have written permission from a parent/guardian. - For local trips to the Chelsea Library or nearby natural areas, parents will sign a permission slip that will be in effect for the current school year. - Please note that siblings are not permitted on Field Trips. - School trips are a privilege; students who are not respecting the code of conduct may be denied access to field trips or the school may request a parent's presence during the trip.
+Outings may include visits to a museum or participation in special events. - In order to participate in these events children must have written permission from a parent/guardian. - For local trips to the Chelsea Library, the Meredith Center, or nearby natural areas, parents will sign a permission slip that will be in effect for the current school year. - Please note that siblings are not permitted on field trips. - School trips are a privilege; students who do not respect the code of conduct may be denied access to field trips or the school may request a parent's presence during the trip.

-After School Program - Fun Club (Daycare)
+After School Program - After Kids (Daycare)

-- A well-supervised, fun-filled program is available to Chelsea students, before school, during lunch, after school hours and on PD Days. - Hours: 7:00 8:05 a.m. and 2:45- 6:00 p.m., P.D. day hours are 7:30 a.m. to 5:30 p.m.
+- A well-supervised, fun-filled program is available to Chelsea students, before school, during lunch, after school hours and on PD Days. - Hours: 7:00 8:05 a.m. and 2:45- 5:30 p.m.
+P.D. day hours are 7:30 a.m. to 5:30 p.m.